By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

-Scientists have discovered that common cooking methods including grilling, roasting, and frying generate potentially cancer-causing compounds called polycyclic aromatic hydrocarbons (PAHs) in everyday foods.
+Scientists have discovered that common cooking methods including grilling, roasting, and frying generate potentially cancer-causing compounds called polycyclic aromatic hydrocarbons (PAHs) in everyday foods, according to research from ScienceDaily.
 The findings highlight widespread dietary exposure to these harmful chemicals, particularly in foods prepared at high temperatures.

 Contents